open-5g/ritiran-workshop/about/index.md

 **Support**

 The Open 5G Forum is partially supported through an [ACM SIGMOBILE](https://www.sigmobile.org/grav/) grant and by the U.S. National Science Foundation grant CNS-1925601.
+The Open 5G Forum is organized in cooperation with ACM.

 <div id="banner">
     <div style="width: 15%; display: inline-block;">